-FirstByteLatency shows how long it took for Amazon S3 to process the request from the client and then begin sending the response to the client.
+FirstByteLatency shows how long it takes for Amazon S3 to process the request from the client and then begin sending the response to the client.
 The CloudWatch metric provides a bucket-level perspective of performance.
 You can narrow down your investigation using Amazon S3 server access logs.
 For more information, see the section Amazon S3 server access logs to determine the Turn-Around Time.

-Request rate to Amazon S3
+The request rate to Amazon S3

 By default, S3 buckets can support thousands of requests per second per prefix.
 If a client is getting HTTP 5xx error responses from Amazon S3, this can indicate that the supported request rate per prefix is exceeded.
 To troubleshoot 5xx errors, see How do I troubleshoot HTTP 5xx errors from Amazon S3?

-Amazon S3 server access logs to determine the Turn-Around Time
+The Amazon S3 server access logs to determine the Turn-Around Time

 You can enable Amazon S3 server access logging to review Turn-Around Time metrics.
 Turn-Around Time is the time between when the last byte of the request is received and when the first byte of the response is sent.
 This is a Time To First Byte (TTFB) metric.
 You can use Turn-Around Time to determine the amount of time the operation is taking from an Amazon S3 perspective.
 Then, you can evaluate other latencies outside of Amazon S3 that might be contributing to an overall slow download or upload.